Okada / Boda Boda Income Calculator

 Frequently Asked Questions

-How much do Okada riders earn per month?
+How much do Okada riders earn per month in Nigeria?

-Is it better to own or hire a motorcycle?
+Is it better to own or hire a motorcycle for Okada business?

-Owning is always more profitable long-term because you eliminate the daily payment to an owner (typically 30-40% of gross income).
-However, it requires upfront capital.
-If you must hire, try to join a cooperative or SACCO for better hire-purchase terms rather than individual arrangements, which often charge excessive premiums.
+Owning is more profitable long-term because you eliminate the daily owner payment, which typically represents 30-40% of gross income.
+However, owning requires upfront capital of $600-$1,500.
+If hiring, consider joining a cooperative or SACCO for better hire-purchase terms.

-Platforms like SafeBoda, Bolt, and MAX provide more consistent ride requests and higher fares (especially for longer trips), but charge 15-25% commission.
-Net effect depends on your location — in busy urban areas with many organic rides, you might earn more without a platform.
-In less busy areas, platforms help fill idle time.
+Platforms provide more consistent ride requests and sometimes higher fares, but charge 15-25% commission.
+The net effect depends on location — in busy urban areas with many organic rides, you may earn more without a platform.
+In less busy areas, platforms help fill idle time and increase total trips.